nonsomroop/nonsomroop/README.md

 ### Hi there👋

-- I'm Non or you can call me Nanon 🙌
-- first year student at CS@SIT KMUTT 🐜
+I'm Non or you can call me Nanon 🙌 <br> first year student at CS@SIT KMUTT 🐜 <br>
-- seeking for knowledge about computers 🖥️
+seeking for knowledge about computers 🖥️ <br>
 <!--
 **nonsomroop/nonsomroop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.